Kristiania Elektriske Sporvei: Early operations and expansion

 Test runs started on 10 January 1894.
 The official opening of the first Nordic electric tramway took place on 2 March 1894 and ordinary operation commenced the following day.
-It was the seventh electric tramway to open in Europe.
-Amongst the concerns in the public debate was that horses, such as those from the competing KSS, would not be able to cope with seeing a tram running without being pulled by a horse.
-The competitor's labor union proposed that KES used stuffed horses in front of their trams, but the horses soon learned to cope with the autonomous vehicle.
-At first the trams ran every six minutes, but this proved difficult to operate and it was reduced to an eight-minute headway.
+It was the seventh electric tramway in Europe in operation.
+Public sentiment concerned the reaction of horses (particularly those of KSS) toward horseless trams.
+When the horses seemed to cope with the new vehicles the union's proposal that trams have mounted on lead vehicle fronts stuffed horses was disregarded.
+Trams originally headway was every six minutes, but the pace proved difficult to maintain and it was increased to eight-minutes.

-Initially the motormen were to both drive and sell tickets, but this was found to be too much work for one person to do efficiently.
-Conductors were therefore introduced almost immediately.
-It turned out that operating a correspondence between the Skøyen Line and the Briskeby Line at Parkveien did not work, as trams from Majorstuen were full and most passengers forced to walk into town.
-Thus from April KES introduced direct services from Skillebekk on the Skøyen Line to Jernbanetorget.
-It quickly turned out the company had too few trams and four more were delivered by the end of the year.
+Other changes in operation included separating motorman driving and fare collection it immediately inefficient so conductors were hired.
+A bottleneck developed between the Skøyen Line and the Briskeby Line at Parkveien, as trams from Majorstuen were full and most passengers were forced to walk into town.
+In April KES introduced an express line from Skillebekk on the Skøyen Line to Jernbanetorget.
+The company soon found they had too few trams and four were delivered by year's end.
 The Skøyen Line was extended to Frognergaden on 31 December.

-The original network was entirely single track with passing loops.
-The direct trams led to increased traffic and in 1896 KES therefore applied for permission to lay double track from Parkveien to Jernbanetorget.
-As part of the permit, the municipality bought newly issued shares for NOK 200,000 to become shareholder of a fifth of the company.
+The original network was entirely single track with passing loops but express trams led to increased traffic.
+In 1896 KES applied for permission to lay double track from Parkveien to Jernbanetorget.
+A stipulation of the permit was the municipality bought newly issued shares for NOK 200,000 owning a fifth of the company.
 Work commenced in 1898, which also included moving the tracks from Parkveien to Inkognitogaten and from Bogstadveien to Valkyriegaten.
-The double track opened in 1898 to Majorstuen, and three years later on the Skøyen Line.
-The latter was combined with an extension to Thune.
+In 1898 the double track opened to Majorstuen, and in three years the Skøyen Line.
+The latter included an extension to Thune.